openstack/freezer/README.rst

 -  OpenStack Swift (the storage)
 -  freezer client running on the node where the backups and restores are to be executed

-Freezer uses GNU Tar under the hood to execute incremental backup and restore.
-When a key is provided, it uses OpenSSL to encrypt data.
+Freezer uses GNU Tar or Rsync algorithm under the hood to execute incremental backup and restore.
+When a key is provided, it uses OpenSSL or pycrypto module (OpenSSL compatible) to encrypt data.
 (AES-256-CFB)

 =============